cjduffy/HighRes/README.md

 R = wavelength/D = 0.28"
 Telescope is seeing limited (seeing = 2") so the goal would be to push the accuracy above the seeing limit.
+Each pixel has an area of capture of 0.284"*0.281" = 0.080(arc^2)

+Software Concerns
+Can use MATLAB to create sample data for the software to unblur as a testing scenario before moving on to actual data Registration - use RegiStar as a benchmarking program

+User should have a choice between:
+Statistical approaches to image corrections
+Other image based corrections

+Layering multiple wavelength images together (and Image Stitching) Fast Fourier Transformation
+Wavelet Filtering
+Distortions
+Median Filtering